ryan-mcclue/musings/consumption.md

 So, Haber process responsible for sustaining such large populations through ammonium nitrate fertiliser However, ammonium nitrate is also an explosive
 ### Q.A

+# Tue 24 Oct 2023
+## Quantum
+RSA public key is two primes multiplied together.
+These primes constitute private key.
+Qubit can be in multiple states.
+So, compute all bit combinations at once.
+However, result is a superposition, so can only read one of the state results Therefore, as difficult to extract meaningful information from superposition, quantum computing not useful for most algorithms
+However, quantum fourier transform can be done on a periodic superposition So, if superposition has inherent periodicity, useful